 - UAE sovereign wealth fund Mubadala’s investment in Germany-based Skyborn Renewables in October 2022 included the acquisition of a stake in US-based, 1.6GW Bluepoint Wind, part of the New York Bight Project.

 - The Massachusetts Institute of Technology (MIT) played a key role in the establishment and development of the Masdar Institute of Science and Technology, a graduate institute dedicated to renewable energy research that is today part of Khalifa University.

 - An MOU signed in 2010 between Masdar and the US Department of Energy laid the foundation for a number of joint partnerships with national laboratories in the US, including projects related to carbon capture, use and sequestration and renewables-powered desalination.

-- In December 2009, a US-UAE bilateral agreement for peaceful nuclear cooperation went into effect, enhancing international standards of nuclear non-proliferation, safety and security.
+- Collaboration with the US has been key to the UAE becoming the first country in the MENA region to deploy zero-emission nuclear energy.
+In December 2009, a US-UAE bilateral agreement for peaceful nuclear cooperation went into effect, enhancing international standards of nuclear non-proliferation, safety and security.
 Known as a “123 Agreement,” the pact established a required legal framework for commerce in civilian nuclear energy technology between the two countries.
-Today, the UAE’s Barakah Nuclear Power Plant, established based on the guidelines laid out by this agreement, is generating clean electricity that is powering the UAE.
+The UAE’s Barakah Nuclear Power Plant, established based on the guidelines laid out by this agreement, is generating clean electricity that is powering the UAE.